BenjaminTanJerChien/RandomProjects/README.md

 # Random Projects

 Some random projects created for the purpose of learning Python.
-All the projects here are small, single file projects.
-Note that some of these projects may be incomplete or even empty files.
+Note that some of these projects may be incomplete or even be empty files.

 - [x] Bulk file rename
 - [ ] Connect Four